alpenumilch/fdroidclassic/README.md

 * The tile based UI
 * The old xml based index format isn't supported
 * Support for old version of Android (< 4.4).
-  * Minimum Android version will be increased to 5.0 with the upcoming version 1.2 (the TLS support is bad on these old devices and it's really hard to maintain)

 ## Building with Gradle